HaplyHaptics/Getting-Started/Hello_Wall/README.md

 # Hello Wall

 You've assembled the hardware of your Haplet, you've setup the Arduino IDE, and you've downloaded Processing.
-Great Job!
+Great job!

 Strap in, now it gets to the fun stuff; we're going to take you step by step through your first haptic demo.
 After completing these you'll know how to download the demos we have in our other repositories, and even begin to make your own demos.